-There's probably no greater common factor in all thinking on international relations than the assumption that states depend for their existence upon power and achieve their objective by power thus making the management of power the main problem to be solved.
+There's probably no greater common factor in all thinking on international relations than the assumption that states depend for their existence upon power and achieve their objective by power thus making the management of power the main problem to be solved.110

-Accordingly, Governments for many justifiable and unjustifiable reasons resorted to expansion and the equipping of their armies to the detriment of other socio-economic sectors.
-The agricultural and industrial sectors suffered neglect.
+Accordingly, Governments for many justifiable and unjustifiable reasons have occasionally resorted to expansion and the equipping of their armies to the detriment of other socio-economic sectors.
+The agricultural and industrial sectors suffer neglect.
 Tax rates are raised out of no meaningful production but merely on imports deepening the economic conditions of the already impoverished communities.
 As a consequence, human living conditions tend to deteriorate at the national, community and family levels.
-Tensions between the leaders and the led heightens and a natural sense of insecurity usually develops around the regime leadership interpreting every opposition's move, action and critic as ill intentioned and intended to destablise the state with many leaders resorting to Nicolo Machiavelli's advice in the "prince" that:
+Tensions between the leaders and the led heightens and a natural sense of insecurity usually develops around the regime leadership interpreting every opposition's move, action and critic as ill intentioned and intended to destablise the state with many leaders abandoning moral ethics and resorting to Nicolo Machiavelli's111 advice in the "prince" that:

-rulers need to adopt moral standards different from those of the individual to ensure the states' survival.
+Rulers need to adopt moral standards different from those of the individual to ensure the states' survival.
 That the state should be concerned with its survival and means of retaining power.